FarhanMS123/farhanms123.github.io/shell/zshrc/README.md

 - and I tried archlinux (WSL) and nothing interesting
 - and I tried OracleLinux_9_5 and not interedted.
 There is csh and tcsh instead
 - seems already everything I need.

+### Log 23/08/2024

+- Ubuntu docker; try to find all version from 18-25
+- Debian docker; try to find all version from 11-15 (forked, duke)
+- RHEL try to find on UBI 10 and UBI 10 Init
+- SLES try to find bsi-base 15.7, OpenJDK Dev, and OpenJDK Runtime